 Blade Runner is a haunting film that gracefully submerges any sense of genre convention in favour of something far more evocative.
 The primary genre at play is Film Noir, and the movie wields the frequent cinematic touches of the “dark film” to fascinating effect.

 In the context of a cross-examination scene, a character uses the archetypal Femme Fatale persona as a tough front to exude acute awareness.
-The rest of picture serves to illustrate the unravelling of this atypical type, as Racheal (a fascinatingly solemn and vulnerable Sean Young) wrestles with existential angst and purpose.
+The rest of the picture serves to illustrate the unravelling of this atypical type, as Racheal (a fascinatingly solemn and vulnerable Sean Young) wrestles with existential angst and purpose.

-A recurring image in the picture is a pervasive and probing beam of light that illuminates the rancid and abandoned remains of an apartment complex.
-(The Bradbury Building).
+A recurring image in the film is a pervasive and probing beam of light that illuminates the rancid and abandoned remains of an apartment complex (The Bradbury Building).
 At once it points to the feverish paranoia of the author (Philip K Dick) of the source material (Do Androids Dream of Electric Sheep?), whose work featured continual instances of crass commercialism and authoritarianism.

 More particularly, the noir lighting flourish is reminiscent of an exploratory beam that is searching the remains of a centuries-old sunken ship.
 The real power of Blade Runner is in its ghostly excavation of humanity.

 Director Ridley Scott conceives of LA in 2019 as a blighted, overpopulated and rain-soaked city that feels like a purgatory where one is downtrodden even within the confines of mundanity.
 A frequently advertised blimp emphasis “a chance to begin again” on one of the off-world colonies.

 In this way, the persistent message typifies humanity at its most progressive insofar as expanding beyond the parameters of our Earthbound existence.
 Though, this comes at the cost of many of our species, particularly the sickly who are left behind to live in a cesspool.